Dave-team/Knowledge-base/Principles.md

 - Review performance against goals month before (journal)
 - Review life admin and take actions accordingly
 - Am I living the life that I want to be living?
 Have I done some amazing things this last month?

-## Journal
-- Txt file that is backed up to Github
-- Each month I might summarise the main findings in a Markup file and push to the knowledge base

-Questions to answer in a journal:
-- How do I feel today?
-This can be split between happiness levels, stress and energy.
-Rate between 1-10 and provide notes.
-Go deep and ask why
-- 3 things I am grateful for
-- 3 great things that happened yesterday
-- What's one thing op top of mind today?
-- Anything else?

-Also, it is wort repeating the most important focus points at that time in my life in the journal which forces me to see the priorities each day

 ## Doing hard things
 - It's important to do hard things that stretch me as they are great opportunities to learn and improve.
 Seek this challenge continiously.
 Get critical feedback to improve further